Why You Need to Ditch Passwords, Private Keys, and All Other Forms of Secrets

 State of infrastructure access (after Teleport)

 Ben: 00:14:57.902 And I think one thing I want to just hone on in this slide is all infrastructure is accessed via one single login, which is very important for user experience, getting out of the way.
 But one of the most important parts is all access is linked specifically to their identity.
 So if you would have people logging into it as EC2 user, there's not much visibility into which person or which machine access which machines or Kubernetes clusters at what time.
 And so that's one of the core parts of Teleport is linking to the identity.
 And we're going to sort of dive a bit more into how to get access using passwordless.
-So this brings us to the Teleport Access Plane.
-The access plane consolidates what we see as the four main essential access capabilities.
+So this brings us to the Teleport Access Platform.
+The access platform consolidates what we see as the four main essential access capabilities.
 The connection, as we saw accessing multiple cloud providers, the authentication which we'll dive into today.
 We're going to focus on passwordless authentication, but also through SSO identity providers, authorizing making sure that once people are in the system, they can have access to the right resources, or they can make access requests to get access to the systems they need.
 And lastly, the auditing capabilities to figure out which users in which system are doing what actions, when.

 Infrastructure access using Teleport